-We currently use a Canon Rebel T3 with a 50mm f4.1 lens.
-We’re looking to soon upgrade our camera to a Canon 70D and add a 50mm f/1.4 lens to our equipment.
+We currently use a Canon Rebel T3 with a 50mm f/1.8 lens and are planning to eventually upgrade our camera to the Canon 5D Mark IV, while also adding additional wide angle lenses to our collection.

 What Service Dog gear do you regularly use?